jaericho/jaericho.github.io/_posts/2014-09-21-A-Walk-Among-Tombstones-2014.md

 ![pic](/assets/2014/09/a_walk_among_tombstones.jpg)

-P.S.: Just make sure you don't see it in a theater where they will come around and tell you to take your leg off the back of the seat in front of you during the climax of the movie, thus jarring you out of your engrossment and completely destroying the feel of the movie.
-I won't name any names (Carmike), but there appear to be some movie theaters that do that.
-(Carmike)
+P.S.: Just make sure you don't see it in a theater *(Carmike)* where they will come around and tell you to take your leg off the back of the seat in front of you during the climax of the movie, thus jarring you out of your engrossment and completely destroying the feel of the movie.
+I won't name any names *(Carmike)*, but there appear to be some movie theaters that do that. *(Carmike)*